 Then suddenly, in the summer of 2015, I decided to quit.
 I recognized that my fuse was way too short, my body was constantly tense, and I simply didn’t like the way I felt.
 So, I made my decision one day and stopped cold turkey the next.
 Yes, I had a pretty bad headache that first couple of days but that was it, and the results were immediate.
 So much so, I haven’t even been tempted to take a sip of either since.
 In fact, I first eased into it with green tea, but now, I drink primarily decaffeinated, herbal teas.
 You guessed it, peppermint has become my favorite.
 For me, switching to herbal teas is just one of the ways that I’ve recognized what wasn’t working, that I didn’t like it and that I wanted to do something about it.

 Since then, my understanding of how connected our overall wellbeing is with the state of our minds and the state of our bodies has dramatically evolved.
 It doesn’t mean I’m a food nazi, a meditation guru or a fitness expert – quite the contrary.
-I struggle to leave my computer and make time to go move; I ate a primarily plant-based diet for a couple of years, but then realized that I have no tolerance for soy products and very little for beans, so I’ve had to go back to eating meat; and while I’ve become a believer in the power of meditation, this mind is a whirlwind.
+I struggle to leave my computer and make time to go move; I eat a primarily plant-based diet but live in a house full of men who love meat as their main source of protein; and while I’ve become a believer in the power of meditation, this mind is a whirlwind.
 Getting it to quiet down for a few seconds, let alone a few minutes, is one of my biggest challenges.

-But despite all of that, I, like you, keep trying to figure it out.
+Despite all of that, I, like you, keep trying to figure it out.
 I’m working to understand how every system, every thought process and every bite of food I eat is part of a whole – making each one of us an incredible force to be reckoned with.
-So, while I don’t claim to be an expert, I am a journalist, and I’m curious, full of questions and I want to share what I’ve found and am continuing to find so that you can figure out your personal version of integrated living too.
+So, while I don’t claim to be an expert in anything but turning my health around, dealing with food allergies and just generally keeping it real – I’m curious, full of questions and I’m putting my journalism background to work for all of us.
+I want to share what I’ve found and am continuing to find so that you can figure out your personal version of real health too.
 We are in this together, and I’m truly honored to be part of your journey.